InderpalGill/Flashcard-App/README.md

   from Flashcard Deck Math Cards
 - Tue Apr 02 16:28:02 PDT 2024\
   Removed Flashcard Deck: Math Cards, from my Flashcard Decks

+## Phase 4, task 3
+If I had more time to work on the project, some of the design changes that I would make compared to the current program would be to utilize the Composite Design Pattern when making the GUI.
+As I was creating the GUI and all the different Menu options, I ended up replicating a lot of the same code, particularly each Menu had a similar constructor, and a similar placeMessage(), and similar placeButtons() method.
+These could have been included in an abstract class or an interface.
+In the UML diagram provided, there are 7 arrows that leave from FlashcardProgramUI and go to the different menus.
+As such, that would mean if there is a change to the program, all 7 menus would have to be changed one by one to make sure that there are no compiler errors.
+The composite design pattern could work by having an interface with the constructor, placeMessage(), and placeButtons() methods, and then a MainMenu component and sub Menu leaves.
+This would help reduce redundant code, and make making changes to the existing code easier.
+Additionally, the UML diagram would be a lot more simplified with fewer arrows leaving from FlashcardProgramUI.

+Another way I could refactor the current design is to reduce coupling between the FlashcardProgramUI class and all other Menu classes.
+Currently, FlashcardProgramUI has fields for FlashcardDecks, FlashcardDeck(the current Deck object of the program), and Flashcard(the current Card object of the program).
+Each Menu when created has a final field called "controller" that is of type
+FlashcardProgramUI.
+The purpose of this field is so that each menu can access the FlashcardDecks, FlashcardDeck, and Flashcard fields of FlashcardProgramUI, therefore every menu class is coupled with the FlashcardProgramUI class.
+Reducing coupling between
+FlashcardProgramUI and the other Menu classes would help make the program more robust, as currently any changes to FlashcardProgramUI could result in compiler errors in all the other Menu classes.